School Dates 2024: March 13-17, April 17-21, May 1-5, June 12-16, October 16-20, November 6-10

-The biggest asset you will come away with is the skills necessary to launch your career working in the wilderness, hence sharing your knowledge instructing others about this magical sport.
-The highlight of the class revolves around cracking the code on each and every visit to the stream, hence the mystery revealed!
+The biggest asset you will come away with is the skills necessary to launch your career working in the wilderness, hence sharing your knowledge and instructing others about this magical sport.
+The highlight of the class revolves around cracking the code on every visit to the stream, hence the mystery revealed!
 This revolves around the triad of strategies, tactics, and mechanics (casting and line control).
 This triad is emphasized heavily throughout the week and holds the key to solving all species of fish you may pursue.

 There is a celebration for graduation on the final evening of the class.
-It is an all-inclusive week of sharing and learning from the best professionals in our region of the country in their field.
-Literally, every guide school in the nation boasts they have the best folks teaching at their schools.
+It is an all-inclusive week of sharing and learning from the best professionals in our region of the country in their fields.
+Every guide school in the nation boasts they have the best folks teaching at their schools.
 Just look at the overall qualifications and I think you will realize differences in short order!

 North Carolina Fly Fishing Guide School Training Dates

-The months for the school include March, April, May, June, September, October, and November.
-The price for the week is $3,200 and includes all accommodations.
+The months for the schools include March, April, May, June, September, October, and November.
+The price for the week is $3,450 and includes all accommodations (food and lodging).
 Deposits in full at the time of reservation are not refundable for the class once signed up.
 In addition, veterans may qualify for the 911 GI Bill, Army Credentialing Assistance Bill, PHW, and many others!
-Do not miss out on this opportunity of improving your skills to land your dream job guiding fly fishing trips!
+Do not miss out on this opportunity to improve your skills to land your dream job guiding fly fishing trips!

 Call (828-736-1469) or email: [email protected] for more information.
-We will have a sheet we email to you for finding out some background information.
-Fill out the Reservation Form to better help us find out a little more information about you.
+We will have a sheet we email to you to find out some background information.
+Fill out the Reservation Form to help us find out a little more information about you.